Hankintailmoitukset/hilma-api/README.md

 OJS eSenders Team

-### Statics
+### Statistics
-New property will be added to EtsNoticeContract: HilmaStatics.
+New property has been added to the EtsNoticeContract: HilmaStatics.
 The questions should be answered by the contracting authority.
 The object corresponds to "Statistics section" of Hilma UI.

 ``` csharp
 public HilmaStatistics HilmaStatistics { get; set; }